dragonpilee/Sublify/Readme.md

 Sublify is a modern, containerized web application that finds and downloads perfect subtitles for your local video library.
 It replaces clunky CLI tools with a stunning "Smart Drop Zone" interface.

 > [!NOTE]
-> **Why not Netlify?** Sublify is designed to run locally via Docker because it requires direct access to your physical file system (the D: drive) to clean up and subtitle your media.
-A cloud deployment (like Netlify) cannot interact with your local hard drive.
+> **Why not Netlify or Vercel?** Sublify is designed to run locally via Docker because it requires direct access to your physical file system (the D: drive) to clean up and subtitle your media.
+Cloud deployments (like Netlify or Vercel) cannot interact with your local hard drive.

 ## 🚀 Features